From: Unclaimed Mysteries <theletter_k_andthenumeral_4_doh@unclaimedmysteries.net>

 Put it all together and it makes a classic deception

 ploy.
-Most likely a "pre-October surprise", when an
+Most likely a "pre-October surprise",

 entire military-size DIVISION of trained Iraqi police